 I believe in a holistic approach to UX research and design combining all perspectives: Human Computer Interaction, design thinking, psychology, sociology, anthropology and all methods: from big data to ethnographic study.

 Empathy alone is not enough, detailed statistics aren't either.
 Only a combination of the two, informed by psychological and sociological theories, can allow us to transform data into actionable insights, to bridge the gap between the facts and the causes, to understand the likely impacts of technology and change both at a micro (individual) and a macro (society) level.

 What I do

-Since 2017, I conduct UX research and design features and interactions of Kusri, a social research platform making high quality data collection and management easily accessible to everyone.
+I conducted UX research and designed features and interactions of (now defunct) Kusri, a social research platform making high quality data collection and management easily accessible to everyone.

 In 2016-2017, I was a User Research Program Manager at WorkWorks.io, an exciting startup founded by Karrie Sullivan to bring design thinking into HR to reshape organizations so that work finally works!

 How did I get there